affinidi/affinidi-didcomm-dart/README.md

   - **Authenticated encryption (authcrypt, ECDH-1PU)**: Proves the sender's identity to the recipient (but not to intermediaries).
 Used when both confidentiality and sender authenticity are required.

-    It uses the **ECDH-1PU** for authenticated encryption (auth crypt), where the sender's key is involved in the encryption process, allowing the recipient to verify the sender's identity.
+    It uses the **ECDH-1PU** for authenticated encryption (authcrypt), where the sender's key is involved in the encryption process, allowing the recipient to verify the sender's identity.

   - **Anonymous encryption (anoncrypt, ECDH-ES)**: Hides the sender's identity from the recipient and intermediaries.
 It is used when the sender's anonymity is required.